wolfvictorOSI/Edge-Data-Store-Docs/V1/Edge_Data_Store.md

 ## Data ingress to Edge Data Store

 Edge Data Store can ingress data in a number of ways.
-There are two built-in adapters: [Modbus TCP EDS](xref:modbusQuickStart) and [OPC UA EDS](xref:opcUaQuickStart).
-Data can also be ingressed using OSIsoft Message Format [(OMF)](xref:omfQuickStart) and the Sequential Data Store [SDS](xref:sdsWritingData) REST APIs.
+There are two built-in adapters: Modbus TCP EDS adapter and OPC UA EDS adapter.
+Data can also be ingressed using OSIsoft Message Format (OMF) and the Sequential Data Store (SDS) REST APIs.

 The following diagram depicts an OMF data ingress scenario in the Edge Data Store: